NeuroDataDesign/resources/feedback.md

 This means that the experiment/task you aimed to achieve, and the actual results, should be clear from the slides themselves.
 The link to your evidence is to provide the TAs a way to tell what you actually did and to provide extra info to people who are interested.
+- Make sure your slides are up to date at the start of class, we should not have to refresh the slides constantly